-- 1. Choice of best value biologic will be dependent upon a number of factors (for example disease severity, contraindications to therapy, co-morbidities and other patient factors).
-Where more than one agent is suitable for the patient, the agent with the lowest acquisition cost (taking into account method of administration) should be chosen. - 2.
+- 1. Choice of best value therapy will be dependent upon a number of factors (for example disease severity, contraindications to therapy, co-morbidities and other patient factors).
+Where more than one agent is suitable for the patient, the agent with the lowest acquisition cost (taking into account method of administration) should be chosen.
+Due to the number of adalimumab biosimilars available there may be variation with the different SEL trusts of 1st line choice. - 2.
 IFT = infusion suite tariff, the additional cost per dose of infliximab should be taken into consideration when comparing drug costs. - 3.
-Cost tier rating is a banded price range of £ (low) to £££ (high) and drugs are listed on order of cost, low to high. - 4.
+Cost tier rating is a banded price range of £ (low) to ££££ (high) and drugs are listed on order of cost, low to high. - 4.
 Price banding is based on maintenance drug cost per patient per year.